Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Tom pays the total amount later that day

-Now you’re aware of the fees that may be incurred if you use your credit card for gambling transactions; it may be wise to consider alternatives.
+Now you’re aware of the fees you may incur if you use your credit card for gambling transactions, it may be wise to consider alternatives.
 There are fee-free ways to pay for your wagers, such as debit cards, prepaid cards or cash.
 You can also research and explore E-wallet solutions like Skrill and Neteller, or PayPal.
 However, PayPal has stringent rules around gambling transactions and prohibits many forms altogether.
 Whatever you decide, always remember to gamble responsibly.Back to top

 More guides on Finder